coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/07.detailviewlayout/item.md

     tag:
         - detailviewlayout
 ---

----
+The coreBOS Detail View Layout Mapping is a configuration setting that allows you to customize the layout of the detail view for modules in the coreBOS application.
+The mapping defines the arrangement and appearance of fields, blocks, and related lists in the detail view of a module.

+===

 The purpose of this mapping is to define **a block layout for a module**.
 It holds equivalent information to the layout editor in the application settings.
 The difference is that blocks can be defined to contain different options and that we can have many maps/configurations for the same module, whereas in settings you can have only one layout for all users of the application.

-===

 This map can be used inside the application with the `Detail View Layout Widget` (see below), but its primary goal is to export different layouts to portal/external applications.